GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/README.md

 ---
-This should be the last configurations on done on the router.
-At this
+This step invloves configurations done on the router.
+Where we allow different devices on different vlans to be able to communicate with each other.

 ![image alt](https://github.com/GerardoSierra-IT/LAN-Documentation-and-Switch-Configuration/blob/b5685843d71be0b0bf13e8a3eae384267d1b9fac/router%20configurations.jpg)